Bholuvivek/Java/Object and Classes/Readme.md

 Explanation of how to declare classes and create objects in Java.

+// Class declaration
+public class MyClass {
+    // Class members (fields, methods, constructors, etc.) private int myField;

+    // Constructor
+    public MyClass(int value) {
+        this.myField = value;
+    }

+    // Method
+    public void myMethod() {
+        System.out.println("This is a method in MyClass");
+    }
+}

+// Creating an object of MyClass
+MyClass obj = new MyClass(10); // Invokes the constructor with the specified value

+// Accessing members of the object obj.myMethod(); // Invokes the method System.out.println(obj.myField); // Accesses the field

 ## 6_2 Access Modifiers in Java

 Overview of access modifiers and their usage in Java.